Karl Anderson: The O.C. (2019–2020)

 On the April 29 episode of Raw, Anderson and Gallows returned to the Raw brand, losing to The Usos.
 As of that match, they had not won a match on television since they defeated The Usos in May 2018.
 In July 2019, it was reported that Gallows and Anderson had re-signed with WWE to five-year contracts.
 After Styles lost a United States Championship match to Ricochet; Anderson and Gallows helped Styles to beat up Ricochet, and reuniting The Club as heels.
 On the July 22 episode of Raw, The Club was renamed The O.C., which means "Original Club".
 On the July 30 episode of Raw, Gallows and Anderson became two-time Raw Tag Team Champions by defeating The Revival and The Usos in a triple threat tag team match.
 Within weeks, they had lost the titles to Rollins and Strowman.
 At Crown Jewel, Anderson and Gallows won the WWE Tag Team World Cup, by defeating eight other teams.
 Anderson participated in the Royal Rumble match at the namesake pay-per-view and entered at #20 but was eliminated by Randy Orton.

 Anderson's final appearance in this stint with WWE would be alongside Gallows and Styles as part of the Boneyard match at WrestleMania 36 against The Undertaker.
-On April 15, 2020, Karl Anderson was released by WWE along with several other superstars because of measures implemented by WWE due to the COVID-19 pandemic.
+On April 15, 2020, Anderson was released by WWE along with several other superstars because of measures implemented by WWE due to the COVID-19 pandemic.

 Impact Wrestling (2020–2022)

 On July 18, 2020, Gallows and Anderson announced that they had both signed two-year contracts with Impact Wrestling and would be appearing at Slammiversary.
 At the event, Gallows (reverting to his Doc Gallows in ring name), and Anderson (using his "Machine Gun" nickname), now known as The Good Brothers, appeared at the end of the show helping Eddie Edwards fend off Ace Austin and Madman Fulton before celebrating with Edwards, establishing themselves as fan favorites. at Bound for Glory, Gallows and Anderson competed in a Four-way tag team match for the Impact World Tag Team Championship which was won by The North.
-At Turning Point (2020), Gallows and Anderson defeated The North to win the Impact World Tag Team Championship for the first time, becoming the second tag team (after The Dudley Boyz) to win tag gold in NJPW, WWE and Impact.
+At Turning Point, Gallows and Anderson defeated The North to win the Impact World Tag Team Championship for the first time, becoming the second tag team (after The Dudley Boyz) to win tag gold in NJPW, WWE and Impact.

-On the February 19, 2022, at No Surrender, The Good Brothers rejoined the Bullet Club.
+On the February 19, 2022, at No Surrender, The Good Brothers rejoined Bullet Club.

+Return to independent circuit (2020–2022)

+Since departing WWE, The Good Brothers returned to the American independent circuit.
+On August 1, 2020, Anderson and Gallows along with Rocky Romero promoted their first pay-per-view event called Talk 'N Shop A Mania.
+They held a second event later that year in November called Talk 'N Shop A Mania 2: Rise Of The Torturer.

+On September 26, 2020, The Good Brothers won Lariato Pro Wrestling Guild's Lariato Pro Tag Team Championship by defeating Regenesis (Francisco Ciatso and Storm Thomas), their first title on the independent circuit.